Accession of Moldova to the European Union

-The accession of Moldova to the European Union (EU) is on the current agenda for future enlargement of the EU.
+Accession of Moldova to the European Union (EU) is on the agenda for future enlargement of the EU.

 Following an application by Moldova in March 2022, Moldova was officially granted candidate status by the EU on 22 June 2022.

 On 14 December 2023, the European Council decided to open accession negotiations with Moldova.
 Accession negotiations officially began on 25 June 2024, simultaneously with those with Ukraine.
 Moldova set a target date of 2028 for EU Accession.

 It is one of nine current EU candidate countries, together with Albania, Bosnia and Herzegovina, Georgia, Montenegro, North Macedonia, Serbia, Turkey and Ukraine.